May 4th Voices

 All Performances Canceled

-Kent State University’s coronavirus (COVID-19) preventative and proactive actions call for the cancellation of all events for the remainder of the spring semester.
-We are following recommendations from state health authorities to limit large gatherings and practice social distancing to slow transmission of the virus.
+Kent State University’s COVID-19 preventative and proactive actions call for the cancellation of all events for the remainder of the spring semester.
+We are following recommendations from state health authorities to limit large gatherings and practice physical distancing to slow transmission of the virus.
 We take these steps to ensure the health and safety of our patrons and to be proactive in an effort to prevent illness.

 Adults - $10